TS156A - Detector Vevor - Free user manual and instructions

 The Figure 7 on the right shows the knob positions for some often encountered metals.
 If the ALL METALS/DIS knob is in one of these positions, the corresponding metal will be ignored during scanning.
 The specifications or descriptions on the figure are not accurate and are for non-critical reference only.

 Make sure that the ALL METALS/DISC knob is in the "ALL METALS" position, then turn the knob clockwise until it clicks.
 Now the detector is already in the DISCRIMINATION mode.
 In this mode, you can use the ALL METALS/DISC knob to search for specific metals by having it ignore other kinds of metals.
-At the present knob position, where the knob just clicked, the detector will respond ANY metal object and the meter pointer will swing to the right when the de beeps.
+At the present knob position, where the knob just clicked, the detector will respond to ANY metal object and the meter pointer will swing to the right when the detector beeps.

-Then set the ALL METALS/DISC knob to about "12 o'clock".
+- Then set the ALL METALS/DISC knob to about "12 o'clock".
 See Figure 8.

 DISC

-Detecting metallic object with the detector
+Detecting metallic objects with the detector

 After you finish all the tests mentioned above and have set the detector to your need, you can start to detect metallic objects.

-When you detect a metallic object, you can use the DISCRIMINATION mode further identification or discrimination, if necessary.
+When you detect a metallic object, you can use the DISCRIMINATION mode for further identification or discrimination, if necessary.

 Note:

-in soil, soil moisture content, etc) can affect metal detection/identification in DISCRIMINATION mode, the results of metal identification/discrimination are not guaranteed to be correct.
+in soil, soil moisture content, etc.) can affect metal detection/identification.
+In DISCRIMINATION mode, the results of metal identification/discrimination are not guaranteed to be correct.

 For safety, do not use earphone near traffic.